Where in Time Is Carmen Sandiego? (game show): Round One

-Round Two
+Round Two: The Flight Plan

-With Kevin in command, the two remaining pilots activated the Loot Tractor Beam to capture the stolen artifact.
+With Kevin in command, the two remaining pilots fast forward to the present day (or near–present day) and activated the Loot Tractor Beam to capture the stolen artifact.
 The Chief then listed eight events related to the day's theme that the pilots had to recite in reverse chronological order, with the final item being the day's loot; whichever pilot had the higher score from Round One chose who went first, with a coin toss as a tiebreaker.
 The first pilot to recite the events in the correct order restored the loot to its proper place in time and advanced to the Bonus Round to capture Carmen and the day's villain.

 Bonus Round: The Trail of Time

 The Trail of Time consisted of six "Time Portals," each one themed on a different era, which the winning pilot had ninety seconds to navigate.
 At each portal, Carmen would ask them a question on the day's theme with two answer choices.
 If the pilot answered correctly, the gate opened automatically; if not, he/she had to perform a small manual task to open the gate (spinning a wheel, turning a crank, pulling a rope, etc.).

 Once through the second or third gate, the pilot captured the day's villain and began chasing after Carmen.
 If the pilot passed through the sixth gate before time ran out, they took the energized "Capture Crystal" and placed it into the "Chronolock Chamber" to capture Carmen.
+Early episodes from the first season had the pilot simply touch the crystal to capture Carmen.
+If the mission fails, Carmen escapes and laughs at the time pilot after it run out of time.

 The show always ended with Kevin, the pilot, and the Engine Crew saying: "At ACME Time Net, history is our job, and the future is yours!" followed by the theme song being played again, as they all headed back to the present.

 Episodes

 Season 1 lasted 65 episodes and ran from October 7, 1996 until January 3, 1997.
 Season 2 lasted for 50 episodes and ran from October 6, 1997 until December 12, 1997.
-Reruns of the show continued on PBS until September 25, 1998.
+Reruns of the show continued on PBS until May 7, 1999.
+On May 8, 1999, PBS dropped the show from its lineup altogether in order to make room for more programs aimed at preschoolers.